Wednesday, April 25, 2018

 And, why isn't recycling, plastic, glass, cardboard, paper, metal, etc, not a daily habit?

-There really is no need for poverty or malnutrition in a country where politicians have $10000 a plate fundraisers merely so they can run for public office.
-No need for schools to run out of books or pens when we can manufacture and sell an fighter jet for $1 billion.
+There really is no need for poverty or malnutrition in a country where politicians have $10,000 a plate fundraisers merely so they can run for public office.
+No need for schools to run out of books or pens when we manufacture and sell a fighter jet for $1 billion.
 No need for lead leaching pipes to slowly poison poor inner city children when we have off shore oil rigs and fracking technology that can remove fossil fuels from the depths beneath our feet.

 Income inequality has always existed, but it exists because we choose to tolerate it.
 We lack the will to place the welfare of those who have less, were born with less, have been victims of unfortunate accidents, or were simply born the wrong gender, or in the wrong country, or to the wrong parents on an equal footing as our own.
 We lack the vision to understand that any one of us, at any time, might find themselves in the exact same position as those we demonize as being lazy, or "takers" or without ambition.